allez-chauffe/marcel/backoffice/README.md

 yarn build
 ```

-Once built, the back-office can be simply served by any http server :
+Once built, the backoffice can be simply served by any http server :

 ```shel
 serve -s ./build